n-schlenk/penstemon_KA_mapping/README.md

 **Required files:** picard.jar (attached), sequences/barcodes (multiplexed), pedigree

 A description of my workflow can be found in **project_steps_explained.md** above.
 Custom scripts I used to filter, order, plot, and otherwise analyze the variant-called dataset are all included in **toolbox** (above).
-Code is seperated into modules for easy access.